outdreamer/build-a-cure-1/docs/specific_problem_analysis/knapsack.md

         - trade-off between value choices & available operations
         - trade-off between value choices & emergent priorities (adding increasing numbers has the emerging priorities of 'starting with units' or 'starting with lowest value' or 'increasing')
+        - trade-off between value choices & different problem/solution types available
+        - trade-off between value choices & different representation options available (problem can be represented as a sum of area under a curve at all points, but can be represented as a calculation of difference (selection between alternative directions) at the final choice, assuming prior choices can't be changed)

+    - incentives

+      - if there are numbers incentivized by a particular implementation of random definition, that should be determined prior to investing in summation or other pre-summation operations like searches/filters

+    - missing numbers/number sets (opposite of subsets)

+      - if certain number sets are not present, does that reveal information about the other subsets